flenniken/collections/docs/authenticate-image-requests.md

 The server does the validation to prevent non-logged in users from downloading images with direct urls and from scripts.

-When the user downloads a collection, the code adds the user’s access token to the image https request for validation on the server.
-The access token comes from Cognito when the user logs in.
+When the user requests a collection the code adds the user’s access token to the image https requests.
+The images are only returned when the token id is valid for the user.

 [⬇](#Contents) (table of contents at the bottom)